Department of Molecular Biology

-Any course that is a prerequisite, requirement, or departmental must be taken for a letter grade (no P/D/F).
-The sole exception is that, at the point of declaring the MOL concentration, students may appeal to 'uncover' a single P grade in order to meet a prerequisite or requirement for entry.
+Any course that is a prerequisite, requirement, or departmental must be taken for a letter grade (no Pass/D/Fail).
+The sole exception is that, at the point of declaring the MOL concentration, students may appeal to "uncover" a single P grade in order to meet a prerequisite or requirement for entry.
 See the Office of the Dean of the College's policy on appealing to rescind a P grade.

 Junior Independent Work

-In the fall semester of the junior year students participate in small group tutorials led by postdocs in which they read papers from the original literature and prepare two short papers on assigned topics.
+In the fall semester of junior year, students participate in small group tutorials led by postdocs in which they read papers from the original literature and prepare two short papers on assigned topics.
 In the spring semester, students carry out independent work with a faculty adviser with whom they will eventually do their senior thesis research, culminating in a junior paper in the form of a grant proposal.

 Senior Independent Work